Antisemitism is on the rise, and it's not just about Ye

 The current streak includes the 2018 attack on the Pittsburgh Tree of Life synagogue - where a gunman killed 11 Jewish worshippers, as well as the deadly "Unite the Right" rally in Charlottesville, Va. two years earlier where extremist demonstrators chanted "Jews will not replace us" during a torchlit march, but also thousands of smaller incidents like vandalizing Jewish schools and community centers, or extremist flyering campaigns.

-At the ADL, it's Emily Snyder's job to document and try to categorize these reports, and one example from 2021 haunts her.
+At the ADL, it's Emily Snider's job to document and try to categorize these reports, and one example from 2021 haunts her.

 Hate crimes more broadly have also been on the rise over the past few years.
 Experts sometimes refer to antisemitism as a "canary in the coal mine" for hate generally.
 Whenever a minority group is blamed for some real or perceived harm, such narratives almost always find ways to also attack Jews based on centuries-old myths about Jewish control and disloyalty.